 Funding & Accountability

-At the beginning of each year, we prepare and submit a Three-Year Service Plan to the provincial Ministry of Finance and Treasury Board as required by the Securities Act and the Budget Transparency and Accountability Act.
-It commits us to performance targets for each year.
+At the beginning of each year, we prepare and submit a Three-Year Service Plan to the provincial Ministry of Finance as required by the Securities Act and the Budget Transparency and Accountability Act.
+The Service Plan commits us to performance targets for each year.